kgarofali/Pre-MAP/research.md

 **Project Skills:** Basic familiarity with core Python packages, e.g. NumPy, matplotlib.
 Can commit changes to code with git and push to GitHub
 <br>

-# Supernova Cosmology
+# Light Curve Analysis and Photometric Redshifts of Supernova Type Ia

 **Advisors:** Lisa McBride and Dr. Rahul Biswas

 **Description:** We now know that the universe is expanding at an accelerating rate due to the presence of dark energy.
 In order to better understand the nature of dark energy we will explore the effects that different expansion histories of the universe have on various observables.
 Here, we will work on some of key steps in supernova cosmology, where the intensity of light from supernovae Type Ia (SNIa), which are exploding stars of a specific kind, are recorded as a function of time (called light curves) and used to constrain models of cosmic expansion history.

 Usually, supernova cosmology involves characterizing supernova light curves in terms of emperical models, and using these to constrain cosmic expansion.
-This project will involve studying characterization of such light curves mostly using a python based code called SNCosmo (http://sncosmo.github.io), and simulated data for the LSST (http://www.lsst.org/), a survey in which the UW astronomy department is deeply engaged in.
+This project will involve studying characterization of such light curves mostly using a python based code called [SNCosmo](http://sncosmo.github.io), and simulated data for the [LSST](http://www.lsst.org/), one of the largest upcoming optical ground-based surveys, and one in which the UW astronomy department is deeply engaged in.
 A major difference between current and future large surveys and older supernova surveys is that the newer surveys will have too many supernovae to follow-up spectroscopically.
 This study can assess some aspects (like determination of redshift) of the impact of this difference for LSST.

 **Project Skills:** The project mostly involves coding in python, simulating and running analyses on large numbers of supernovae by building on code blocks (will be provided) for individual tasks.
 <br>